Sweet Savage Flame is all about old-school romance novels.

 Do You Provide Trigger Warnings For Off-Putting Subjects?

-These retro romance books we review are a product of their time.
-As such, it’s possible younger readers might be shocked or offended by what we read and find genuinely entertaining.
+These retro romance books we review are products of their time.
+As such, many younger readers might be shocked or offended by what we read and find genuinely entertaining.

 To that end, in some extreme cases, we add “content” alerts.

-We also provide tags and category designations that identify subgenres, tropes, and plot elements.
+We also provide tags and category designations identifying subgenres, tropes, and plot elements.

 Sweet Savage Flame is not a site for young children, so it’s up to each discerning individual to determine if our content is worthy of his or her time.